-We left Cheshire at 2:00 AM and arrived at Sandwich Bay in Kent just after 7:00 AM, greeted by a stunning sunrise.
+We left Cheshire at 2:00am, arriving at Sandwich Bay just after 7:00am, perfectly timed to be greeted by a spectacular sunrise over the Kent coast.

 Owen, waiting for his first sighting of a Serin